abhijeetk/af-binder/doc/afb-bindings-writing.md

-HOWTO WRITE a BINDING for AFB-DAEMON
+How to write a binding for AFB-DAEMON
 ===================================

 Summary
 -------

-Afb-daemon binders serve files through HTTP protocol and offers to developers the capability to expose application API methods through HTTP or WebSocket protocol.
+The afb-daemon binders serve files through HTTP protocol and offers to developers the capability to offer application API methods through HTTP or WebSocket protocol.

-Binder bindings are used to add API to afb-daemon.
+The bindings are used to add API to ***afb-daemon***.
-This part describes how to write a binding for afb-daemon.
+This part describes how to write a binding for***afb-daemon***.

 Excepting this summary, this document target developers.